Help and Advice

 How do I operate the hot tub?

 Take off the lid and place it somewhere safe where it will not be sat on or damaged (make sure there are no sharp objects that may puncture the lid).
-Be mindful that each clip has a safety catch on the front which you can slide up or down first (to prevent children opening).
+Be mindful that each clip on the lid has a safety catch on the front which you can slide up or down (a child lock).

-The bubbles can be activated by pressing the bubbles button.
-The bubbles will switch off after approx. 15 minutes (in case it is left on by accident whilst unattended) but you may turn back on again if desired.
+The bubbles can be activated by pressing the 'bubbles' button.
+The bubbles will switch off after approx. 30 minutes (in case it is left on by accident whilst unattended) but you may turn back on again if desired.

-To apply the lid, place on top of hot tub, place the skirt all the way around, and then connect the four clips.
+To secure the lid, place on top of the hot tub, pull the skirt down all the way around, and then connect the four clips.

 How do I maintain the hot tub?

 Don't forget, you should be checking the temperature regularly (morning, afternoon and night).
-When you are cleaning the hot tub, it's a good idea to check the water level daily and may need to top up the water daily too - simply fill to a hand's length from the top (approximately 6 to 8 inches or use the wavy indicator line if present) - there's no need to fill to the brim.
+You also need to check the water level daily and may need to top up the water daily too - simply fill to a hand's length from the top (approximately 6 to 8 inches or use the wavy indicator line if present) - there's no need to fill to the brim.
 Remember, adding cold water can cool the tub slightly, so shouldn't be done if using immediately after.

 The filter should be cleaned, ideally, daily.
-To do so, first switch the unit off by pressing either, or both heater and filter buttons (not simultaneously) so the red and green lights go off (it will take several seconds to shut down), alternatively, you may prefer or need to switch off at the mains.
+To do so, first switch the unit off by pressing either, or both, heater and filter buttons (not simultaneously) so the red and green lights go off (it will take several seconds to shut down), alternatively, you may prefer or need to switch off at the mains.
 Screw the provided caps onto the pipe ports on the inside of the hot tub.
-Doing this stops water being pumped over the floor when cleaning the filter.
+Doing this stops water spilling over the floor when cleaning the filter.
 You should be able to screw the caps on with one finger only, if it takes any force to do so, take off and try again.
 DO NOT FORCE THE CAPS ON OR OFF OR YOU COULD DAMAGE THE HOT TUB.